BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 After

-A key issue identified was a lack of visual hierarchy, leaving users unsure where to click or find important information.
-To resolve this, I revised the typography—introducing a secondary font for headings and increasing bold usage—to better guide the eye and highlight key features, improving overall navigation and
+A key issue was poor visual hierarchy, making navigation unclear.
+I addressed this by introducing a secondary heading font and increasing bold text to guide the eye and highlight key features, improving overall usability.

 Before